Home page logo

 A few of the modules included in nselib are written in C or C++ rather than Lua.
 Two examples are bit and pcre.
 We recommend that modules be written in Lua if possible, but C and C++ may be more appropriate if performance is critical or (as with the pcre and openssl modules) you are linking to an existing C library.
 This section describes how to write your own compiled extensions to nselib.

-The smallest compiled module that comes with NSE is bit, and one of the most straightforward is openssl.
-These modules serve as good examples for a beginning module writer.
-The source code for bit is found in nse_bit.cc and nse_bit.h, while the openssl source is in nse_openssl.cc and nse_openssl.h.
+The most straightforward compiled module that comes with NSE is openssl.
+This module serves as a good example for a beginning module writer.
+The source code for openssl source is in nse_openssl.cc and nse_openssl.h.
 Most of the other compiled modules follow this nse_<module name>.cc naming convention.

 Reviewing the openssl module shows that one of the functions in nse_openssl.cc is l_md5, which calculates an MD5 digest.
 Its function prototype is: